sqlfluff/sqlfluff/docs/source/developingplugins.rst

     this, we recommend that rules are defined in a separate module to the root of the plugin and then only imported within the ``get_rules()`` method.

+    Importing in the main body of the module was previously our recommendation and so may be the case for versions of some plugins.
+If one of your plugins does use imports in this way, a warning will be presented, recommending that you update your plugin.

     .. code-block:: python
        :emphasize-lines: 7,8